 - INFO0946: Introduction to computer programming (http://progcours.ulg.ac.be/cocoon/cours/INFO0946-1.html)

 - MATH0499: graph theory (http://progcours.ulg.ac.be/cocoon/cours/MATH0499-1.html)

 The weekly theoretical lectures and practical sessions will be complemented by practical assignments, which will consist in analyzing a problem, finding the best algorithm and data structures to solve it, and to implement the solution in C.

 Participation to the theoretical lectures and practical sessions is voluntary but highly recommended.
 The assignments are mandatory.

 Face-to-face, in the first quadrimester, in French.

 Recommended or required readings

-Several reference books will be recommended to the students, but not mandatory.
-Slides, problems and solutions and other materials will be available on the course webpage.
+Several reference books will be suggested to the students, but reading them is not mandatory.
+Slides, problems and solutions and other materials will be available on the eCampus space of the course.

 Assessment methods and criteria